-In February 2022, the MI Clean Air Program was approved to provide a voluntary offering for customers to offset the emissions tied to natural gas use.
 A carbon offset reduces emissions of greenhouse gases made in a separate location.
-In other words, a reduction in emissions are made in one location to compensate for emissions in a different location, effectively negating the effects of the remaining emission, when applied at the same scale Accordingly, this Program will provide customers the option to offset the carbon impact of the conventional natural gas used at their location.
+In other words, a reduction in emissions is made in one location to compensate for emissions in a different location, effectively negating the effects of the remaining emission, when applied at the same scale.
+Accordingly, this Program will provide customers the option to offset the carbon impact of the conventional natural gas used at their location.

-This Program focuses on forestry-based carbon offsets in Michigan.
 The Company will supply offsets from an in-state forestry project located in the upper peninsula.
 Limiting the volume of deforestation through this project promotes clean air, preserves wildlife habitats, and clean carbon storage.